Lowering your VW Transporter can give it a more aggressive look, as well as improve handling and performance.

 What are the advantages of Coilovers for my VW T6?

-Coilovers provide a smooth ride by compressing as you drive over changing road conditions, and they expand as road conditions level back out.
+Coilovers provide a smooth ride by compressing as you drive over changing road conditions.
+They then expand as road conditions level back out.

-Springs and shocks are matched to reduce any potential wear that may occur on the system.
-When it comes to the cosmetic side of things, Coilovers will instantly provide your VW T6 with a sport slammed look which will boost the appearance of your VW T6.
+Springs and shocks are matched to reduce any potential wear on the system.
+When it comes to the cosmetic side of things, they'll instantly provide your VW T6 with a sporty slammed look which will boost the appearance of your van.